Edu4rdSHL/unimap/README.md

 2. cargo build --release
 # Now the binary is in ./target/release/unimap
 3. cp ./target/release/unimap /usr/local/bin
-# copy the unimap binaries for run from everywhere
+# Now you can use the `unimap` command from everyewhere.
 ```

 ## Using precompiled binaries